Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 Once you've identified the necessary features, write the code to drop irrelevant columns and define `X` and `y`.
 Before moving forward, check with your PD to confirm your choices.

 > [!IMPORTANT]
-> When completed, Insert a code block that combines the 1st and 2nd step code.
-Above the code block add a header "Dropping rows with missing values & Extract features and target variables", then comment out the instructions above.
+> When completed, insert a code block that combines the 1st and 2nd step code.
+Above the code block, add a header "Dropping rows with missing values & Extract features and target variables", then comment out the instructions above.

 3. To evaluate how well our model generalizes to unseen data, we need to split the dataset into training and testing sets, following the 80/20 rule.
 Meaning: 80% of the data will be used for training, and 20% for testing.
    * Use the train_test_split() function from sklearn.model_selection to randomly divide `X` (features) and `y` (labels).